roman-corgi/corgidrp/docs/source/l1_to_l2b_e2e.rst

 To process the L1 data, you will need several calibration files.
 These files are used in the calibration process to adjust the raw data accordingly.
 The following calibration files are required:

-    - Noise Maps: Used to account for noise in the sensor data.
+    - Detector Noise Maps: quantifies different noise sources from the sensor.
-    - Non-Linearity Calibration: Corrects for any non-linearities in the sensor's response.
+    - Non-Linearity: Corrects for any non-linearities in the sensor's response.
-    - Dark Current Calibration: Accounts for any dark current noise in the sensor.
+    - Darks: generated from Detector Noise Maps to account for dark current in the sensor.
-    - Flat Field Calibration: Used to correct for uneven sensitivity across the detector.
+    - Flat Field: Used to correct for uneven sensitivity across the detector.
     - Bad Pixel Maps: Identifies pixels that are defective or not functioning properly.